ostrich-egg/songit-cli/readme.md

 # Songit <br>
-*sangit more like sangeet(music) is a CLI application to download any music you want*
+*songit more like sangeet(music) is a CLI application to download any music you want*

 <br>